Quasinormal modes of Schwarzschild black holes on the real axis: Stability of ringdown signals under spectral instability

 where $E$ is the energy of the particle and $k^2 \coloneqq E/(2 \hbar^2 \mu)$.
 As depicted in the left panel of Fig.~\ref{fig:schematic}, the first and second terms correspond to the incident and scattered waves, respectively.
 If the scattering is elastic, the unitarity ensures that the $S$-matrix has the unit amplitude, so that we may write $S_l (E) = \exp[2\mathrm{i} \delta_l (E)]$ in terms of the (real) phase shift $\delta_l (E)$.
 Meanwhile, the resonance is mathematically defined on the analytically-continued complex energy plane as the pole $E = E_\mathrm{res} \coloneqq E_\mathrm{R} - \mathrm{i} \Gamma_\mathrm{res} /2$ of the $S$-matrix.
 Then, the $S$-matrix on the real axis is expected to behave as

 where $\delta_{\mathrm{BG},l} (E)$ is the so-called background phase shift and is expected to be a slowly-varying function of $E$.
-We stress that the derivative of the phase shift behaves like a Lorentzian function,
+We stress that the derivative of the phase shift behaves like a Lorentzian function (see, e.g., Sec.~11.4 of Ref.~\cite{konishi_paffuti}),

 This quantity serves as a tool to extract the values of $E_\mathrm{R}$ and $\Gamma_\mathrm{res}$ via the location of a peak and the full-width-half-maximum (FWHM), respectively, from the real-energy wave function.